handlebauer/pulse/packages/ops/README.md

 # @pulse/ops

-Operational scripts and services for Pulse Radio.
+Operational scripts and services for Pulse.

-This package contains scripts and services for managing the operational aspects of the Pulse Radio platform, including:
+This package contains scripts and services for managing the operational aspects of the Pulse platform, including:

 - Fetching and processing radio station data
 - Validating radio station streams